apache/airflow/docs/apache-airflow/tutorial/taskflow.rst

 Reusing a decorated task
 -------------------------

 Decorated tasks are flexible.
-You can reuse a decorated task in multiple DAGs, overriding the task parameters such as the ``task_id``, ``queue``, ``pool``, etc.
+You can reuse a decorated task in multiple Dags, overriding the task parameters such as the ``task_id``, ``queue``, ``pool``, etc.

-Below is an example of how you can reuse a decorated task in multiple DAGs:
+Below is an example of how you can reuse a decorated task in multiple Dags:

 .. code-block:: python